AlexZhu2000/BlindMap/README.md

 ## Data Preparation
 - OPV2V: Please refer to [this repo](https://github.com/DerrickXuNu/OpenCOOD).
-You also need to download `additional-001.zip` which stores data for camera modality.
 - OPV2V-H: We store our data in [Huggingface Hub](https://huggingface.co/datasets/yifanlu/OPV2V-H).
 Please refer to [Downloading datasets](https://huggingface.co/docs/hub/datasets-downloading) tutorial for the usage.
 - V2XSet: Please refer to [this repo](https://github.com/DerrickXuNu/v2x-vit).
 - DAIR-V2X-C: Download the data from [this page](https://thudair.baai.ac.cn/index).
 We use complemented annotation, so please also follow the instruction of [this page](https://siheng-chen.github.io/dataset/dair-v2x-c-complemented/).